Gitty-3ps/CarListApp.Maui/README.md

 git clone https://github.com/trevoirwilliams/CarListApp.Maui.git

 Then, open the solution file (`CarListApp.Maui.sln`) in Visual Studio and build the solution.
 The app should launch automatically in the emulator.

-## Contributing

-If you would like to contribute to the development of this app, please feel free to submit a pull request.
-Make sure to follow the [contribution guidelines](CONTRIBUTING.md) when submitting your changes.